gk646/magique/README.md

 This will automatically build magique with your project and set up the include path.
 Don't forget to link your project against `magique`!
 This approach will automatically build for the platform your using.
-Check the `CMakeLists.txt` in the root for optional CMake flags you can set before adding magique.
+Inside the `CMakeLists.txt` you can configure the build setup e.g. enabling Steam, sanitizer...

-#### Prebuilt binaries / Custom
+####  Custom or prebuilt binaries

-The other option is to download the prebuilt binaries for your platform and link your program against them.
+Doing a custom build even without CMake should be very straightforward:
+_Compile all files in src into a single library with /include as include path._ _(conditionally exclude steam or multiplayer if you're not using it)_

+If released you can download the latest binaries, link against them and just copy the include folder into your project.

-**Feel free to copy single headers, implementations or modules in any combination, as the license allows.
-A lot of the modules can easily be made into standalone units.**
+_**Feel free to copy single headers, implementations or modules in any combination, as the license allows.
+A lot of the modules can easily be made into standalone units.**_

 ### 3. Documentation